 Why not choose an exhilarating and unforgettable way to see in the New Year?
-Here we offer a getaway like no other; five days of riding through the beautiful Alt Empordan region with its medieval villages, castles and churches.
+Here we offer a getaway like no other; six days of riding through the beautiful Alt Empordan region with its medieval villages, castles and churches.
 Enjoy the rolling hills whilst riding fit and forward going Andalusian X horses and make new friends along the way.
 The Alt Empurdan region is just brimming with culture, history and natural diversity.

 Great company, comfortable accommodation, regional cuisine and a fun New Year's Eve party make this horse riding holiday an exceptional trail for competent riders who like to ride fast.
 What better way to blow the Christmas cobwebs (and mince pies) away?